AEW News: Superstar Takes Shot At WWE After ‘NXT’ Beats ‘Dynamite’ In Ratings War

 — All Elite Wrestling on TNT (@AEWonTNT) November 21, 2019

-Last night’s show featured a host of popular main roster performers, including Seth Rollins, Drew McIntyre, Cesaro and more.
+Last night’s show featured a host of popular main roster performers, including Seth Rollins, Drew McIntyre, Cesaro, and more.
 Becky Lynch also faced Rhea Ripley in an exciting match, while The Revival and The Undisputed Era stole the show.

 AEW also put on an exciting show.
 Rey Fenix and Nick Jackson faced each other in an energetic singles contest that went down a storm with the attending crowd.
 Meanwhile, the main event saw Jon Moxley and Darby Allin competing in another exciting contest.

-Dynamite also saw Jericho get into an exchange with Scorpio Skye, who defeated “Le Champion” on last week’s show.
-The segment set up a match between the pair for next week, and Jericho has agreed to put his title on the line against the S.C.U. member.
+Dynamite also saw Jericho get into an exchange with Scorpio Sky, who defeated “Le Champion” on last week’s show.
+The segment set up a match between the pair for next week, and Jericho has agreed to put his title on the line against the SCU member.

 As The Inquisitr reported earlier today, last night’s episode saw multiple superstars experience injuries.
 Wesley Blake of the Forgotten Sons and Bobby Fish of the Undisputed Era were among the unlucky recipients, but both superstars are expected to be cleared ahead of this weekend’s shows.